LinkWellNodes/Documentation/blog/Chainlink-Direct-Requests-Guide/index.md

 ## Requesting data from LinkWell Nodes

-The following section illustrates how to trigger an oracle request from within your smart contract, using the LinkWell Nodes oracle infrastructure.
+The following section illustrates how to trigger an oracle request from within your smart contract (ie, a **direct request**), using the LinkWell Nodes oracle infrastructure.

 **Prepare your request**: